UCLA vs. USC NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- UCLA and its opponents have combined for 65.5 points only two times this year.
+- UCLA and its opponents have combined for 65.5 points just two times this season.

-- Saturday's over/under is 2.5 points higher than the combined 63 PPG average of the two teams.

-- The 56.3 combined points per game that these two squads have allowed this season are 9.2 fewer than the 65.5 over/under in this contest.
+- The two teams combine to average 63 points per game, 2.5 less than the total in this contest.

-- The Bruins and their opponents score an average of 61.2 points per game, 4.3 fewer than Saturday's total.
+- These two squads combine to allow 56.3 points per game, 9.2 fewer than this contest's over/under.

-- The 65.5 total in this game is 8.0 points higher than the 57.5 average total in Trojans games this season.
+- The 57.5 PPG average total in Trojans games this season is 8.0 points fewer than this game's over/under.

 UCLA Stats and Trends

-- UCLA has played 10 games, with six wins against the spread.
+- UCLA has six wins against the spread in 10 games this season.

-- This season, the Bruins have an ATS record of 4-2 in their six games as a favorite of 3 points or more.

-- UCLA's games this year have gone over the total in five out of 10 opportunities (50%).
+- UCLA's games this year have hit the over on five of 10 set point totals (50%).

-- UCLA is 5-2 against the spread and 5-2 overall in games when it records more than 28.9 points.
+- UCLA is 5-2 against the spread and 5-2 overall in games when it scores more than 28.9 points.

 - The Bruins have 10 giveaways this season, while the Trojans have 15 takeaways .